Co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory

-Reynolds transport theorem (see Section 2 for the exact formulation) provides a formula to switch $\frac{d}{ds}$ and $\int_{X(s,0,A)}$, which leads to pointwise expressions of balance laws at the limit of $A$ shrinking to a single point.
-For instance, \eqref{MB} for homogeneous incompressible fluid forced by a body force $b$ leads to the Navier-Stokes equations
+Reynolds transport theorem (see Section 2 for a precise formulation) provides a formula to switch $\frac{d}{ds}$ and $\int_{X(s,0,A)}$, which leads to pointwise expressions of balance laws in the limit of $A$ shrinking to a single point.
+For instance, \eqref{MB} for a homogeneous incompressible fluid flow forced by a body force $b$ leads to the Navier-Stokes equations

-If \eqref{NS} admits a smooth solution $v$, the fluid flow map $X$ is recovered through the classical ODE theory for \eqref{ODE0}.
+If \eqref{NS} admits a smooth solution $v$, the fluid flow map $X$ can be recovered from the classical ODE theory applied to \eqref{ODE0}.

-Foias-Guillop\'e-Temam \cite{FGT} justified the ODE \eqref{ODE0} and its flow map $X$ associated with $v$ being a certain Leray-Hopf weak solution of \eqref{NS}, which is a precursor of DiPerna-Lions theory.
-DiPerna-Lions \cite{DL} established existence of a flow map of \eqref{ODE0} generated by $v$ belonging to $L^1([0,T];W^{1,1}_{\rm loc}(\R^n))$ with the space-divergence $\nabla\cdot v\in L^1([0,T];L^\infty(\R^n))$ and $\frac{|v(t,x)|}{1+|x|}\in L^1([0,T];L^1(\R^n))+L^1([0,T];L^\infty(\R^n))$, where smooth approximation of $v$ and the linear transport equation play a central role.
-In this paper, we deal with DiPerna-Lions theory on a bounded domain of $\R^3$, where the bounded domain case was shortly mentioned to be doable in the original work \cite{DL}, but such a formulation with full details seems to be missing in the literature.
+Foias-Guillop\'e-Temam \cite{FGT} justified the ODE \eqref{ODE0} and its flow map $X$ associated with $v$ being a certain Leray-Hopf weak solution of \eqref{NS}, which provided an important precursor to DiPerna-Lions theory.
+DiPerna-Lions \cite{DL} established the existence of a flow map of \eqref{ODE0} generated by $v$ belonging to $L^1([0,T];W^{1,1}_{\rm loc}(\R^n))$ with (the spatial divergence) $\nabla\cdot v\in L^1([0,T];L^\infty(\R^n))$ and $\frac{|v(t,x)|}{1+|x|}\in L^1([0,T];L^1(\R^n))+L^1([0,T];L^\infty(\R^n))$, where the smooth approximation of $v$ and the linear transport equation play a central role in the analysis.
+In this paper, we study DiPerna-Lions theory in a bounded domain in $\R^3$, where the bounded domain case was briefly mentioned in the original work \cite{DL}, but to the best of our knowledge, a detailed exposition is not available in the literature.